defenseunicorns/pepr-docs/README.md

 ## Overview

-This repository contains the build system and site structure for the Pepr documentation.
-The actual documentation content is automatically extracted from the [Pepr core repository](https://github.com/defenseunicorns/pepr) and built into a versioned documentation site using [Starlight](https://starlight.astro.build).
+This repository contains the build system and site structure for the Pepr documentation site.
+Documentation content is extracted from the [Pepr core repository](https://github.com/defenseunicorns/pepr) and built into a versioned site using [Starlight](https://starlight.astro.build).

 ## Quick Start